-The regulatory framework for Grenada’s banking system involves a joint approach between the Eastern Caribbean Securities Regulatory Commission (ECSRC) and the Eastern Caribbean Central Bank (ECCB), which provides the guidelines for the Grenada Financial Regulatory Commission (GFRC).
+The regulatory framework for Grenada’s banking system is structured jointly by the Eastern Caribbean Securities Regulatory Commission (ECSRC) and the Eastern Caribbean Central Bank (ECCB), which provides the guidelines to the Grenada Financial Regulatory Commission (GFRC).

 Alongside the GFRC, the Grenada Authority for the Regulation of Financial Institutions (GARFIN) was established to govern the activities of non-bank financial institutions, such as gaming companies, investment firms, and credit unions.